 Making and Recording Decisions

-Clear systems, rules, practice and processes are in place to ensure that decisions are made on a transparent basis, by the appropriate person or groups and on merit.
+Clear systems, rules, practices and processes are in place to ensure that decisions are made on a transparent basis, by the appropriate person or groups and on merit.

 Arrangements are in place to support the effective and meaningful engagement of local stakeholders and the public.
-The Strategic Board, Accountability Boards and Investment Panel operate with transparency, openness and good communication, with processes in place to ensure that these principles are replicated as part of the decision-making processes.
+The Strategic Board, Accountability Board and Investment Panel operate with transparency, openness and good communication, with processes in place to ensure that these principles are replicated as part of the decision-making processes.

 Meetings of the Strategic and Accountability Boards are open to members of the press and public, except for any items that should be treated confidentially (Q.9 below).
 The Public Questions Policy sets out the process under which questions can be made by a member of the public to either board.
 Filming or recording of proceedings can take place, provided that they are agreed in advance with the Secretariat and at the discretion of the board chair.

-The quorum requirements of the Strategic Board and details regarding Electronic Procedures are continued within the Terms of Reference.
+The quorum requirements of the Strategic Board and details regarding Electronic Procedures are contained within the Terms of Reference.

-All decisions undertaken by the Investment Panel, Strategic or Accountability Board must be supported by a full written paper.
+All decisions undertaken by the Investment Panel, Strategic or Accountability Boards must be supported by a full written paper.
 This must provide details of the decision being sought and contain all relevant information to enable an informed decision.
 All reports will be reviewed by the Accountable Body prior to publication, who will add the details of any implications arising as a result of the decision being sought.
 If appropriate, the Accountable Body will provide comments on the financial and legal implications of recommendations being made to the Accountability Board.

 All papers relating to the Accountability Board are made available on both the SELEP Ltd and the Accountable Body website.
 Papers relating to the Strategic Board and Investment Panel are made available on the SELEP Website.